cocotb/cocotb/docs/source/contributing.rst

 Feeling lost?
 =============

-Cocotb is a diverse and challenging project to contribute to.
+cocotb is a diverse and challenging project to contribute to.
 If you ever feel lost, out of your depth, or simply want to know more, the `cocotb Gitter channel <https://gitter.im/cocotb/Lobby>`__ is actively watched by many cocotb users, contributors, and maintainers.
 It is a good idea if you are unsure whether your problem or question is worthy of a Github Issue to first post it to the Gitter channel.
 You may also ask questions in `Github issues <https://github.com/cocotb/cocotb/issues>`_.
 If you don't receive any response on the Gitter channel or a Github issue, or you want help privately, you may directly contact a maintainer.

-Architecture and Scope of Cocotb
+Architecture and Scope of cocotb
 ================================

-Cocotb has seen adoption in a wide variety of scenarios with sometimes conflicting requirements.
+cocotb has seen adoption in a wide variety of scenarios with sometimes conflicting requirements.
 To foster experimentation and to decentralize the development process the architecture of cocotb is highly modular.
 A solid core forms the foundation upon which extensions can provide higher-level functionality.